-The Central Coast is beautiful all year round, however just like the rest of the east coast of New South Wales, it is best to visit during the warmer months so you can get outside and explore all the area has to offer.
+The Central Coast is beautiful all year round, however just like the rest of the east coast of New South Wales, it is best to visit during the warmer months so that you can get outside and explore everything the area has to offer.
 Any time between November and March would be an ideal time to visit.

-Few facts about the Central Coast
+a Few facts about the Central Coast

 With over 300,000 people, the Central Coast is the third largest urban area in the state of New South Wales.
 Located along the gorgeous East Coast of Australia, it is a lovely location and a must see for all international and local travelers to Australia.

 The New South Wales state alone covers a big section of the coast, incorporating gorgeous sandy coastlines, white snow filled towns and a vineyard or more in between.
 It’s true, the East Australian Coastline has a few of the most amazing beaches in the world, yet that’s not all it has to offer.

 One Day on Central Coast Itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day on Central Coast.

 If you’ve just arrived on the Central Coast, the first thing you should do is grab some breakfast at one of the local cafes.
 The Central Coast area has a variety of delicious cafes to kick off your day.
 Have a little scroll on the internet to find a place that excites you.

 Too hungry to conduct a Google search?
 Not a problem, we’ve all been there.
 Make your way to Bella Natural Food Co for a range of different breakfast options, most of them guilt-free!
 If you have a bit of a sweet tooth than I recommend ordering the banana bread with organic honeycomb.

 After all the food you are going to need to get your body moving and wake yourself up.
 Somersby Falls is the perfect place to do this!